EinsteinOmics/OmicsWorkshop/README.md

 When you first open the Jupyter notebook, you may be prompted to select a kernel.
 Alternatively you can always switch kernal at the top right of the notebook.
 You should select either "omics-workshop-R" or "omics-workshop-python" based on the vignette.

+Use "omics-workshop-R" for the following vignettes:
+- 03_BulkRNAATAC_KithXiang
+- 05_scATAC_LindsayAnthony
+- 06_scRNA_DeyouAlex

+Use "omics-workshop-python" for the following vignettes:
+- 04_AncestryAnalysis_SriDavid
+- 07_Proteomics_SimoneJuan

 <br />
 <br />